jeongdonguk96/eternity_bridge_open-api/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.eternity-bridge.open-api' is invalid and this project uses 'com.eternity_bridge.open_api' instead.
+* The original package name 'com.eternity-bridge.open-api' is invalid and this project uses 'com.eternity_bridge.openapi' instead.

 # Getting Started